 Queen Cleopatra is likely to be one of the most famous and most powerful women in all of history.
 It’s unlikely you will do much reading on ancient Egypt without coming across her name once or twice!
 Her fascinating story is the stuff of legend – however, Cleopatra certainly existed, and we’ve been able to piece together some fascinating stories about her reign which are continuing to stun even the most avid of historians.

 Cleopatra was never short of a bit of confidence, and it’s safe to say that she saw herself as a god-like entity.
-She was known for making grand entrances when she travelled, such as when she dressed as Aphrodite when she first met Marc Antony.
+She was known for making grand entrances when she traveled, such as when she dressed as Aphrodite when she first met Marc Antony.
 This entrance wasn’t without people fanning her while dressed as Cupid, either!

 Cleopatra wasn’t a queen of leisure – at least not all the time.
 She was actually in charge of a naval fleet following her marriage to Marc Antony – in fact, their matrimony caused the need for the fleet in the first place.
 It is thought that Antony was being slandered by his rival, which led to the Romans eventually declaring war on the queen.
 Cleopatra wasn’t taking any of it – she led warships into battle herself – though the attacking Octavian overpowered her forces.

 Cleopatra was fiercely intelligent.
 She is thought to have been multilingual, being able to speak Egyptian and Greek – of course – but also being fluent in the language of Hebrew, too.
-It’s also thought that she was a masterful chemist, and wrote several books centring around ancient science.
+It’s also thought that she was a masterful chemist, and wrote several books centering around ancient science.

 Cleopatra is widely associated with being beautiful and seductive, however, ancient coins show the queen to have something of a masculine face.
-Some theorists believe that this may have been a political manoeuvre to help her appear more powerful.
+Some theorists believe that this may have been a political maneuver to help her appear more powerful.
 We will never know for sure!

 Cleopatra wasn’t actually with us for very long, but she made more than a few marks on history.
 She actually died at the age of 39, committing suicide – but that’s not to say her life was tragic.
 In fact, without Cleopatra, history would have turned in a completely different direction, as she effectively ended the age of the pharaohs in Egypt.